hawken93/tg14hack/crypto/03-need-more-bits/README.md

  * `0x0b, 0x0b, 0x85, 0x72, 0x0c, 0x9d, 0x2e, 0x85, 0xb8, 0x8a, 0xf9, 0xc4, 0x7a, 0x94, 0xd3, 0x3e`
  * We will just treat this as a 128 bit MSB integer, and get `14681329815469611171265110655343317822`
    * (in python, `int("0b0b85720c9d2e85b88af9c47a95d33e", 16)` would reproduce this ^
- * Then we multipy by the private key exponent and apply our modulus
+ * Then we raise it to the private key exponent and apply our modulus
    * (python: `pow(14681329815469611171265110655343317822, 18144556919192175292668077935484856001, 40497789112468128662933233861484902553)` )
     * The reason this is fast, is because it uses [Modular exponentiation](http://en.wikipedia.org/wiki/Modular_exponentiation)
    * We get: `281441281418489127035953670741060713`